 Simplify the experience.
 Provide your team a place where every team member can access all candidate data—resumes, video interviews and hiring team feedback.
-Any recruiting team member, at any point in time, should be able to access all candidate data from a central location (such as a shared drive or a talent relationship management solution) to decrease the time to make an offer.
+Any recruiting team member, at any point in time, should be able to access all candidate data from a central location (such as a shared drive or a candidate relationship management solution) to decrease the time to make an offer.
 If one recruiter is out during part of a candidate’s interview process, every team member should be able to easily to provide support.
 While delays are often inevitable, inaccessibility of candidate information should not be the cause.

 Over-communicate.
 Throughout the interview process, candidates should know exactly where they stand.
 Lessen the risk of losing top talent to faster-moving companies by ensuring a timely and collaborative candidate communication strategy is in place.
 Incorporate the following touch points into your candidate experience strategy: (1) let applicants know as soon as possible if they were selected for an interview; (2) post-interviews, let candidates know if they are moving to the next round; (3) let all candidates know as soon as a final offer is accepted.
 Regardless of the interview stage, respond to all candidate inquiries promptly, thoroughly and professionally.